nbun/dr-haskell/README.md

-# Dr. Haskell - Master Project 2017
+# Master Project SS17 - DrHaskell

 *More information will be coming soon!*